Team-on-gamejams/LD48/ReadmeGame.md

 Source code - https://github.com/Team-on/LD48https://github.com/Team-on/LD48

-Available in Windows, OSX, Linux, Android and Web
+Available in Windows, OSX and Linux
 If you encounter any problem, please leave a issue!
 Use in-game form for that, report it in discord, or email me directly to timonsol13@gmail.com